Fundamental Rights and Related Articles of the Indian Constitution

 - Immunity to the President and Governors- article 361.

-- protection of Proceeding of parliament and state legislature under Article 361A.
+- protection of Proceedings of parliament and state legislature under Article 361A.

-- Prohibition of discrimination on the ground of religion, race, caste, sex, or place of birth.
+- Prohibition of discrimination on the grounds of religion, race, caste, sex, or place of birth.
 (15)

 - equality of opportunity in matters of employment.
 (16).